 The last owner of this mutex died while holding the mutex.
 This mutex is now owned by the caller.
 The caller must now attempt to make the state protected by the mutex consistent.
-If it is able to clean up the state, then it should call pthread_mutex_consistent_np () for the mutex and unlock the mutex.
-Subsequent calls to pthread_cond_wait(), pthread_cond_timedwait(), and pthread_cond_reltimedwait_np() will behave normally, as before.
-If the caller is not able to clean up the state, pthread_mutex_consistent_np() should not be called for the mutex, but it should be unlocked.
-Subsequent calls to pthread_cond_wait pthread_cond_reltimedwait_np() will fail to acquire the mutex with the error value acquire the lock with EOWNERDEAD.
+If it is able to clean up the state, then it should call pthread mutex consistent np () for the mutex and unlock the mutex.
+Subsequent calls to pthread cond wait(), pthread cond timedwait(), and pthread cond reltimedwait np() will behave normally, as before.
+If the caller is not able to clean up the state, pthread mutex consistent np() should not be called for the mutex, but it should be unlocked.
+Subsequent calls to pthread cond wait (), pthread cond timedwait(), and pthread cond reltimedwait np() will fail to acquire the mutex with the error value ENOTRECOVERABLE.
+If the owner who acquired the lock with EOWNERDEAD dies, the next owner will acquire the lock with EOWNERDEAD.